mohitpai/journey-optimizer.en/help/using/offers/api-reference/offer-delivery-api/edge-decisioning-api.md

 There are two ways to implement decision management with the [Platform Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html#video-overview).
 One way is geared towards developers and requires knowledge of websites and programming.
 The other way is using the Adobe Experience Platform user interface to set up offers which only requires a small script to be referenced in the header of the HTML page.

-Refer to the documentation on [decision management](https://experienceleague.adobe.com/docs/experience-platform/edge/personalization/offer-decisioning/offer-decisioning-overview.html?lang=en#enabling-offer-decisioning) for more information on how to deliver personalized offers using the Platform Web SDK.
+Refer to the documentation on [decision management](https://experienceleague.adobe.com/docs/experience-platform/edge/personalization/offer-decisioning/offer-decisioning-overview.html?lang=en#enabling-offer-decisioning) for more information on how to deliver personalized offers using Adobe Experience Platform Web SDK.

 >[!NOTE]
 >